ariefauliaa/ariefauliaa/README.md

 On a daily basis it’s learning, backtesting, learning, backtesting, learning, backtesting, rinse and repeat.
 I really believe that past performance can indicate future results (NVDA’s move wasn’t a total surprise, sometimes the past leaves clues ^_^).

+When I find a robust quant strategy, my focus shifts to breaking it, finding the flaws, fixing them, and then repeat the cycle.
+At some point, it stopped being about money.
+I just love the challenge.
+Cracking the market is the reward.

 This space is where I share some of the things I'm building, testing, and exploring.

 ---